SethCWilliams/ttrpg_sidekick/README.md

 An extensible AI TTRPG Sidekick that generates NPCs, quests, magic items, buildings, battlefields, session recaps, and character backstories for tabletop RPGs.

-## Features

-- **NPC Generator**: Create detailed NPCs with motives, secrets, and dialogue
-- **Quest Generator**: Generate compelling quests with objectives, rewards, and story hooks
-- **Magic Item Generator**: Design unique magical artifacts with properties, lore, and mechanics
-- **Building Generator**: Create detailed locations and establishments
-- **Battlefield Generator**: Design tactical combat environments with terrain and hazards
-- **Character Backstory Generator**: Create rich character histories and personal development
-- **Modular Architecture**: Each feature is a separate plugin
-- **World Memory**: Persistent storage for campaign data
-- **Structured Output**: All data uses Pydantic models for type safety
-- **Smart Routing**: Automatically detects what type of content you want to generate
-- **Explicit Qualifiers**: Use prefixes to explicitly specify content type
-- **Local Model Support**: Use Ollama for local AI models or OpenAI for cloud models

 ## Quick Start

 ### Prerequisites